ringcentral/ringcentral-web-phone/README.md

 If you don't know what is `instanceId`, please read [Initialization](#initialization) section.

 But there is a limit of how many instances you can run for each extension.
 What if the user opens too many tabs?
-A better solution is to have one tab run and "real" phone while all other tabs run "dummy" phones.
+A better solution is to have one tab run a "real" phone while all other tabs run "dummy" phones.
 Dummy phones don't register itself to RingCentral Server.
-Real phone syncs its state to all dummy phones so that dummy phones is always in sync with the real phone.
+Real phone syncs its state to all dummy phones so that dummy phones are always in sync with the real phone.
 When user performs an action on a dummy phone, the dummy phone forwards the action to the real phone.
 The real phone then performs the action and syncs the state back to all dummy phones.

 In order to achieve this, you will need to use [SharedWorker](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker).

-1. Real phone sends state to SharedWorker.
+1. The real phone sends state to SharedWorker.
 SharedWorker sends state to all dummy phones.
 Dummy phones update their state and UI.
+So that dummy phones look identical to the real phone.
-2. When end user performs an action, dummy phones forward the action to SharedWorker.
-SharedWorker forwards the action to real phone.
-3. Real phone performs the action and update its state.
-Go back to step 1.
+2. When end user performs an action on a dummy phone, the dummy phone forwards the action to SharedWorker.
+SharedWorker forwards the action to the real phone.
+The real phone performs the action and update its state.
+Go to step 1.

 When the real phone quits (tab closing, navigating to another page, etc), a dummy phone will be prompted to a real phone.